AkvileR/code-examples/README.md

 # code-examples
 Different snippets of code from multiple projects.

-Currently there are examples of my Assembly programs.
+Currently the examples of my Assembly programs are in lithuanian.